The

 INFORMATION

-We strongly recommend that artists who have hard to determine income
+Given the uncertainty with the Trump administration's support of the ACA, we strongly recommend that artists who have hard to determine income

 DO NOT enroll or sign up for any program/health insurance plan via the